 Success of our Students

 Graduates of the biology program at Ithaca College have a distinguished record of success.
 Seventy-five percent of them complete graduate school or post-baccalaureate training in health science fields.
-Our biology students have been accepted into programs at Brown, Columbia, Princeton, Harvard, Cal Tech, Yale, Cornell, MIT, and institutions of similar stature.
+Our biology students have been accepted into programs at Princeton, Harvard, Cornell, Scripps, University of Pennsylvania, Johns Hopkins, Dartmouth, and institutions of similar stature.
 Recent graduates have received fellowship awards to attend graduate school.

-Many of our graduates also go on to medical school, dental school, veterinary school, optometry school, et cetera.
-In recent years, for example, students have entered programs at Duke University Medical School, Upstate Medical School, Jefferson Medical School, University of Pittsburgh Dental School, Cornell University School of Veterinary Medicine, and Ohio State University College of Veterinary Medicine.
+Many of our graduates also go on to medical school, dental school, veterinary school, optometry school, and other health degree programs.
+In recent years, for example, students have entered programs at Duke University Medical School, Upstate Medical School, University of Rochester Medical School, University of Wisconsin Medical School, University of Pennsylvania Medical School, Jefferson Medical School, Cornell University School of Veterinary Medicine, and Ohio State University College of Veterinary Medicine.

 The department supports a host of interdisciplinary programs and initiatives geared toward the academic and professional development of students.
 These include a biochemistry program offered in conjunction with the chemistry department, environmental studies and sciences, teacher education (grades 7-12), a neuroscience minor, and advising for premedical science.
 We also encourage our students to take advantage of study-abroad programs administered through the Office of International Programs.
 For students interested in marine biology, we have affiliations with the Duke University marine lab and the Sea Education Association.